Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • House separately in established, cycled water

-Step 2: Perfect Water Quality Is Everything
+Step 2: Stable Water Quality Is Everything

-This is 90% of treatment:
+This is the foundation of recovery:

 • Zero ammonia, zero nitrite at all times

-Step 3: Salt Baths (For Grade 2 and Up)
+Step 3: Salt Baths Are Not Routine

 The Regeneration Timeline: What to Expect